Seite wählen

 Beaches in Switzerland Lake Zurich Au Peninsula

-Beach on Au Peninsula, Lake Zurich: Lots of sand, no gnomes of Zurich in sight.
+Lakefront beach on Au Peninsula, Lake Zurich: Lots of sand, no gnomes of Zurich in sight.
 (Picture: Internaut)

 All the more surprising, then, that this lake also has a picturesque sandy beach to offer: on the Au peninsula, about 25 kilometers away from the city of Zurich.
+For me, the best free sandy beach experience on Lake Zurich.

-Sandy Beach Lake Zurich: good to know
+Sandy Beach Lake Zurich: navigation

 How to get there: By boat or on foot in about an hour from Horgen.
 Perfect route for cycling, too.
 Infrastructure: The beach itself is untouched.
 There are picnic and barbecue facilities, and a short walk away, on the hill above, you will find a country inn to visit.
 Perfect for coffee and sweets.